eliaskosunen/scnlib/docs/api.rst

 -----------------------------

-In the beginning, with every ``scn::scan`` (or similar) call, the library wraps the given range in a ``scn::detail::range_wrapper``.
+In the beginning, with every ``scn::scan`` (or similar) call, the library wraps the given range in a ``scn::detail::range_wrapper``, using ``scn::wrap``.
 This wrapper provides an uniform interface and lifetime semantics over all possible ranges.
 The arguments to scan are wrapped in a ``scn::arg_store``.
-The appropriate context and parse context types are then constructed based on these values, the format string, and the requested locale.
+These are then passed, alongside the format string, to ``scn::vscan`` (or similar).

-These are passed to ``scn::vscan``, which then calls ``scn::visit``.
+The appropriate context and parse context types are then constructed based on these values, the format string, and the requested locale, and ``scn::visit`` is called.
 There, the library calls ``begin()`` on the range, getting an iterator.
 This iterator is advanced until a non-whitespace character is found.